 6. Extensions.
 General condition 1 establishes a time limit for the completion of the activity authorized by this permit.
-Unless there are circumstances requiring either a prompt completion of the authorized activity or a reevaluation of the public interest decision, the Corps will normally give favorable consideration to a request for an extension of this time limit.

-Your signature below, as permittee, indicates that you accept and agree to comply with the terms and conditions of this permit,
+Unless decision, the Corps will normally give favorable consideration to a request for an extension of this time limit.
+Your signature below, as permittee, indicates that you accept and agree to comply with the terms and conditions of this permit.
+RTMENT OF TRANSPORTATION This permit becomes effective when the Federal official, designated to act for the Secretary of the Army, has signed below.
+CHARLES R. ALEXANDER, JR. COLONEL